bspence205/bspence205/README.md

 #### I'm a Front End Developer who loves creating experiences through React JS 💻
 <img src='/banner.png'>

-As a Front End Developer, I've worked on both website clones using the Javascript React stack as well as vanilla Javascript projects to build & scale them to completion.
-I have proven experience developing modern component based websites using HTML, CSS, Javascript, ReactJS and NextJS.
+Hi!
+I'm Brian, a curious and problem solving Front End Developer.

+I was first drawn to Front End Development by the way it combines creativity, logic and design to create products with user needs in mind.
+Since then, I have been constantly seeking for opportunities to expand my knowledge and apply my skills to design in the exciting digital age.

+As a Front End Developer, I embrace the challenge of turning complex goals into easy to use designs to create better user experiences through the design thinking process.
+With a 3 year background in accounting, I developed my ability to analyze problems which I apply to my development process in understanding the what, when, how, and why.
+Furthermore, I excel in strong team atmosphere with the ability to work collaboratively and cross-functionally and value different perspectives and efficiencies.
 In my free time, I enjoy spending time with my pet corgi Gatsby, exercising and traveling.

+My core strengths include being adaptable, problem solving, and being learning oriented.

 Email: nimbuscoding7@gmail.com

 Stack: HTML, CSS, Javascript, React, NodeJS, NextJS
 Technologies: TailwindCSS, Git, Github, NPM, Vercel, Chrome Dev Tools

-- 🔭 I’m currently working on a ReactJS project to clone the front end of Facebook.com that allows login functionality through Next.JS NextAuth.
+- 🔭 I’m currently working on a ReactJS project to modernize my portfolio from its previous build.
 Besides that I am regularly practicing my HTML, CSS and Javascript fundamentals with a focus in responsive website design and dom manipulation.
 - 📫 How to reach me: nimbuscoding7@gmail.com
 - Visit my <a href="https://www.linkedin.com/in/brian-spencer-99733823b/" target="_blank">LinkedIn profile!</a>
 - ⚡ Fun fact: The highest grossing media franchise of all time is Pokemon at $110 billion.
 The MCU is currently at $38 billion.